-Status of Development Within the District.....

-Of the approximately 291.99 acres of land located within the District, approximately 276.16 acres within the District have been developed with water distribution, sanitary sewer and storm drainage and road facilities to serve the single-family residential subdivisions of Eastland, Phases 1A, 1B, 1C, 2A, 2B, 2C, 3A and 3B (1,065 lots).
-As of July 1, 2025, the District was comprised of 522 completed homes (approximately 513 occupied homes, 9 unoccupied homes and 0 model homes); 84 homes under construction; and 459 vacant developed lots.
-The remaining acreage within the District is comprised of approximately 15.83 undevelopable acres of permanent floodplain not included in platted phases.
-See "DEVELOPMENT STATUS OF THE DISTRICT."
+Status of Development within the District....
+Of the approximately 454 acres of land within the District, approximately 292 acres have been developed with water distribution, sanitary sewer and storm drainage and road facilities to serve the single-family residential subdivisions of Heartland, Phases/Parcels 1A, 1B, 2A, 2B, 2C, 3A, 3B and 4A (1,246 lots).
+As of September 1, 2025, the District was comprised of 1,246 completed homes (all of which are occupied).
+The remaining acreage within the District contains approximately 76 undeveloped but developable acres and 87 undevelopable acres.
+According to the Developer, the remaining 76 developable acres in the District are not scheduled to be developed until the last phases of the entire Heartland development near completion.
+No representation can be made as to the exact timing of the remaining development in the District.
+See "STATUS OF DEVELOPMENT WITHIN THE DISTRICT."